namakala/resilience-bibliometrics/README.md

 review.
 The complete flow can be viewed in the following `mermaid`
 diagram:

-- The project is out-of-sync – use `renv::status()` for details.
-During startup - Warning messages: 1: Setting LC_COLLATE failed, using “C” 2:
-  Setting LC_TIME failed, using “C” 3: Setting LC_MESSAGES failed, using “C” 4: Setting LC_MONETARY failed, using “C” Please note that our software is open source and available for use, distributed under the MIT license.
+Please note that our software is open source and available for use, distributed under the MIT license.
 When it is used in a publication, we ask that authors properly cite the following reference:

 Aria, M. & Cuccurullo, C. (2017) bibliometrix: An R-tool for comprehensive science mapping analysis, Journal of Informetrics, 11(4),